 As a result, the Applicants have also overcome the presumption in § 8-1808(d)(2)(ii) of the Natural Resources Article that the variance request should be denied.

 Finally, the Critical Area variance is the minimum variance necessary to achieve a reasonable use of the land.
-The Applicants are proposing to construct an attached garage to an existing residential home, and the Board concludes that the variance ordered is the minimum necessary to achieve this purpose.
+The Applicant is proposing to raise the existing house to minimize flood risk.

 ORDER